karthib4l4ji/reverse_shell/README.md

 I just implemented this project to understand how the things really work.<br />

 **Outline** <br />
-There must be two scripts running
+There must be two scripts running<br />
+In Multi_client directory:
 1. ```server.py``` for accepting the incoming connections from several clients and also to select a specific client and execute the commands
 2. ```client.py``` will be considered as our payload.
 It must be dropped on our target system by performing some social engineering take a look at the essentials below.